 -Ani DiFranco, “Promiscuity”

 If you’re a gay “Christopher Columbus” type and like to “sample the local flavor” — I detail some of my experiences doing this in previous articles about the men-folk of Brazil and Israel — you absolutely must download a wondrous mess of code known as Grindr onto your Android, BlackBerry or iPhone.
+From Grindr in Paris to Grindr in Madrid, and even more obscure scenarios like Grindr in Sri Lanka, your life is about to change.

 How to Download Grindr and Get Started

 Getting Grindr onto your smartphone is easy, whether you use an Android or iPhone.
-Simply launch the application store for the platform you use, search for Grindr and wait for the free app to install on your device.
+Simply launch the application store for the platform you use, search for “Grindr” and wait for the free app to install on your device.

 Upon launching Grindr, you’ll be prompted to upload a single, G-rated picture (You can exchange images of a naughtier sort once you get your first chat started).
 You’ll also have the opportunity to input basic profile details, like your stats, a headline and a short blurb.
+2018 UPDATE: Grindr is now “woke,” and though it’s an app for gay men to find sex, now asks you to specify your gender and pronouns; apparently women and those who identify as such can now get laid on Grindr.
+Lovely.

 On the Hunt

-Last October in Madrid, frustrated by my lack of success finding a man using old-school gay websites, I installed Grindr for the first time.
+Many, many Octobers ago in Madrid, frustrated by my lack of success finding a man using old-school gay websites, I installed Grindr for the first time.
 Within a minute, several “pops” were coming out of my iPhone’s speaker, which indicated interested guys had sent me messages.

 Unlike the aforementioned old-school sites, which include Manhunt and GayRomeo, Grindr doesn’t limit the number of messages you can send or the amount of media you can transfer.
 You can get to know as much as possible about your potential lay before you meet him!